Latest posts by the anesthesia consultant (see all)

 These are recommendations from The American Society of Anesthesiologists Ebola Workgroup.
 American physicians hope the number of Ebola cases in the United States will approach zero.
 As anesthesiologists we hope we’ll never be called to intubate or perform anesthesia on a patient infected with Ebola, but we understand our commitment to care for the sick and injured, and we understand that we have an obligation to provide urgent medical care during disasters.

 Every hospital in America is in the process of understanding and implementing the above procedures regarding the isolation and protection of healthcare providers from the Ebola virus.
-If an Ebola patient is admitted to your hospital, I refer you to the complete American Society of America Ebola Workgroup Recommendations at:
+If an Ebola patient is admitted to your hospital, I refer you to the Association for Biosafety and Biosecurity.

 Learn more about Rick Novak’s fiction writing at ricknovak.com by clicking on the picture below: